mobiusml/aana_sdk/docs/pages/integrations.md

 ## Speaker Diarization

-Speaker Diarization deployment allows you to diarize speakers in an audio with an Speaker Diarization models based on [pyannote.audio](https://github.com/pyannote/pyannote-audio).
+Speaker Diarization deployment allows you to diarize the speakers in an audio with Speaker Diarization models based on [pyannote.audio](https://github.com/pyannote/pyannote-audio).

 See [SpeakerDiarizationDeployment](./../reference/deployments.md#aana.deployments.SpeakerDiarizationDeployment) to learn more about the deployment capabilities.